Last change on: 13.2.2023.

 Digital signatures are used to certify the identity of the signatory of the electronically signed document and verify the integrity of the content of the document (i.e. that the original content of the document has not been tampered with during transfer).
 This means that such a signature verifies:

 Yes - the qualified electronic signature is secure if you follow the manufacturer’s instructions.
-You may sign your documents via the Central State Office for the Development of Digital Society website to ensure that the signature will be properly applied.
+You may sign your documents via website to ensure that the signature will be properly applied.

 By using the provided link, you can make sure that only authorised persons have access to the documents and files, meaning they have been secured: